Large-scale battery storage systems as a key technology for the energy transition

 How do we increase flexibility?

-To effectively balance volatility, the power grid must be able to respond much more flexibly to fluctuating production from renewables in the future.
-For this purpose Energy storage systems of all kinds become an integral part of the grid.
-With the help of these systems, the surplus energy on that Whit Monday could have first been absorbed, and then later fed back into the grid, which would have avoided the ramping up of lignite-fired power and the sharp price fluctuations on that day.
-More on the topic of grid flexibility can be found in the glossary entry "Flexibility (power system)".
+In order to effectively compensate for volatility, the electricity grid must be able to react much more flexibly to fluctuating production from renewable energies in the future.
+To achieve this, energy storage systems of all kinds must become an integral part of the grid.
+With the help of these systems, the surplus energy on Whit Monday could have been absorbed first and then fed back into the grid later, which would have avoided the ramping up of lignite power and the strong price fluctuations on that day.

-One of the key technologies in the field of storage systems that address exactly this problem is large-scale stationary grid-connected battery storage.
+Stationary, grid-connected large-scale battery storage systems are one of the key technologies in the field of storage systems that address precisely this problem.

 These large-scale battery storage systems are, as the name suggests, large-scale battery storage systems that are connected directly to the grid and are often in the 5 - 100 MW range.
 Due to their high efficiencies (over 90%) and extremely fast response times (full power is available within fractions of a second in case of doubt), these storages are very well suited to compensate for short-term fluctuations in the power grid.